microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 The waveform function can be changed at runtime by calling `setWaveformFunction(_WaveformISR)` and passing a waveform function.

 ### Output Types

+The blue line in the images below is the supply voltage to MVIO (VDDIO2), while the yellow line is a 250kHz PWM output on an MVIO port.

 ---